mfornos/pony-pso/README.md

-# Pony package for particle swarm optimization (PSO).
+# Pony package for particle swarm optimization

 Particle swarm optimization (PSO) is a population based stochastic optimization technique developed by Dr. Eberhart and Dr. Kennedy  in 1995, inspired by social behavior of bird flocking or fish schooling.